iterative/ldb-resources/documentation/Datasets.md

 ldb list ds:root --query 'length(anns[?regex(utf8_string, `\\d`)]) >= `1`' --summary
 ```

-## Download tips
+## Dataset download tips

-Zip files and and gzipped tarballs are available for some public datasets to get started and play with LDB workflows.
+Zip files and and gzipped tarballs are available for some public datasets to play with LDB locally.
 These can be downloaded from the URLs provided under [Datasets](#datasets) with a browser or with a CLI tool such as [DVC](https://dvc.org/doc/install):
 ```
 dvc get-url https://remote.ldb.ai/datasets/DATASET_NAME/DATASET_NAME.zip
 unzip DATASET_NAME.zip